CARMEN LANE LLC | NSA 101 360.280.0888

 NSA 101 loan document demonstrations, sample loan packages, and private 1-on-1 coaching/training

-CARMEN LANE LLC CANCELLATION POLICY: For in-person loan signings, after docs are printed but before travel begins, $25-50 PRINT FEE applies.
+CARMEN LANE LLC CANCELLATION POLICY: For in-person loan and document signings, after docs are printed but before travel begins, $25-50 PRINT FEE may apply if I have already printed the package.
 After travel has begun, PRINT and TRAVEL FEES apply.
 Cancellation during signing, FULL FEE applies.
 All rates are quoted on a case by case basis depending on type of signing, number of pages, number of signers, number of notarizations, travel distance, and special conditions (non-standard hours, holidays, ferry travel) and document handling such as printing, conversion to PDF, tagging documents, mailing/tracking, courier/hand deliveries, and scanbacks.
+For general notary public work only, if signing is cancelled by signer after notary arrives for scheduled meeting, the notary travel fee still applies.
+If the document was printed by notary, print fee fee and travel fee shall apply.

 *REGARDING MOBILE NOTARY TRAVEL FEES: In Washington state, notary travel fees may be charged in addition to notarization fees.
 And although they are not required by law, I do charge a travel fee in my mobile notary business and I want you to be aware of this.
-My minimum basic notary travel fee is currently $35 PLUS 50 cents per mile round trip from my door to your door.
-Basic notarization fees in Washington are $10 per notarization for in-person notarizations and $25 per notarization for electronic or remote online notarizations.
+My minimum basic notary travel fee is currently $50 USD plus $1 per mile round trip from my door to your door.
+Basic notarization fees in Washington are $15 per notarization for in-person notarizations.
 WAC 308.30.220: "A notary may charge a travel fee when traveling to perform a notarial act if: '(a) The notary and individual requesting the notarial act agree upon the travel fee in advance of the travel; and '(b) The notary explains to the individual requesting the notarial act that the travel fee is in addition to the notarial fee in subsection (1) of {WAC 308.30.220] and is not required by law' (WAC 308.30.0220[5])."
 If you do not agree to the rate you have been quoted for my services, you are not obligated to book with me.
-You may take your documents directly to your local UPS Store, attorney, or to another notary.
+You may take your documents directly to your local UPS Store, attorney, or another notary public.

 WA Notary #176228 | Expires: 01/20/2027